 Canada has the same voltage and plugs as the United States, so it’s easy if you’re traveling from there.
 If you’re visiting from further afield, be sure to bring a power adapter.

-Beyond that, I’d recommend packing in layers for the unpredictable weather of the island.
+Beyond that, for a family PEI trip I’d recommend packing in layers for the unpredictable weather of the island.
 Be sure to have a dress or light pants if the weather is warm and breezy, but also a sweater or jacket for cooler weather.
 Bring a good rain coat as rain is not unheard of even in the summer months, and the weather can change quickly.
 It’s even better if the rain coat doubles as a wind breaker, because the island can get quite windy.
 Be sure to bring sandals for the beach, as well as some sturdier shoes if you plan to do some hiking.

 You can find a full family packing list right HERE!